oceanprotocol/ocean.js/docs/beginners_guide.md

 - Ocean Protocol **smart contracts**: https://github.com/oceanprotocol/ocean-contracts
 - **Provider**: https://github.com/oceanprotocol/provider-py

 You need to leave the Barge services running throughout the rest of the tutorial so make sure you keep this terminal window open.
 All of the remaining terminal commands will be done in a new terminal window.

+**Note**: If your docker services exited with code 137.
+Try increasing docker memory limits by: Docker Desktop app > Preferences > Resources > Advanced and increase the MEMORY - best to double it.

 ## 2. Create a new node.js project